Further information for academic staff

 I'm a Professor and set my own targets over a 2-3 year period - how can I document objectives annually?

-The Development Review forms in Develop will typically expire after a year - however, the new forms will always be available before the expiry date so you may easily copy over any ongoing information into the new form.
+The Development Review forms in Develop will be available for 1 calendar year - the new forms will become available in January each year, so you may easily copy over any ongoing information into the new form.
 It is still advised that you take part in an annual review conversation to discuss current progress, shorter- to mid-term goals and wellbeing at work.

 I lead a large research project – my researchers know what's expected of them.
 Do they need a Development Review?